benjaminion/upgrading-ethereum-book/src/book.md

     return flags | flag
 ```

 This is simple and self-explanatory.
 The `2**flag_index` is a bit Pythonic.
-In a C-like language it would use a bit-shift:
+In a C-like language we would use a bit-shift:

 ```code
     1 << flag_index